Undergraduate Winona Campus

 Saint Mary's University of Minnesota reserves the right to quarantine any student who travels to an area or attends an event identified as "high risk" by the university.

-See the following guidance from the Centers for Disease Control and the Minnesota Department of Health about quarantine:
+Additional guidance from the Centers for Disease Control and Prevention and the Minnesota Department of Health about quarantine:

 - Tracing COVID-19